-- The best use of future value formula is to find out a value of investments value would be after a period
+- The best use of the future value formula is determining the value of investments after a period.

-- Corporate Finance uses the Future Value formula to make effective decisions for valuing the capital expenses
+- Corporate Finance uses the Future Value formula to make effective decisions for valuing capital expenses.

 - You can calculate the number of installments on a loan amount

-- You can calculate the number of savings needed to reach a financial goal when years of compounded returns work for you.
+- You can calculate the savings needed to reach a financial goal when years of compounded returns work for you.